TechAkayy/frameworks-lite-for-pinegrow/README.md

 - [x] Support both simple HTML page only (Pinegrow free version) & projects (Pinegrow pro).
 - [x] Add cdn script of different flavours to an existing page.
 - [x] Auto-reload page when adding or updating directives.
-- [ ] Add examples via library panel to drag-and-drop.
+- [ ] Add examples via page templates from docs.
-- [ ] In-app quick-start tutorial - Should we use Pinegrow tutorials api or a separate dialog for this?
+- [ ] In-app quick-start tutorial? - Should we use Pinegrow tutorials api or a separate dialog for this?
 Or may be just a simple vitepress docs site on netlify?
-- [ ] Use the actions panel instead of props panel.
+- [ ] Use the actions panel instead of props panel?
 - [ ] Anything else you can think of?

 ## Vue with Pinegrow (or) Vue Designer?